h8d13/LKFS/README.md

 ## Alpine Chroot 👻

-> Prereqs: Be on a linux system with tar and wget
+> Prereqs: Be on a linux system with tar, wget, bash

 ----